angular/angular/aio/content/guide/docs-style-guide.md

 The greater danger is that **a future rewording of the header text would break** a link to this section.

-For these reasons, it is often wise to add a custom anchor explicitly, just above the heading or text to which it applies, using the special`{@ name}` syntax like this.
+For these reasons, it is often wise to add a custom anchor explicitly, just above the heading or text to which it applies, using the special `{@a name}` syntax like this.

 <code-example  language="html">
   &#123;@a ugly-anchors&#125;

   #### Ugly, long section header anchors
 </code-example>

 Now [link to that custom anchor name](#ugly-anchors) as you did before.